-- a The Chairman of the Council may convene an extraordinary meeting of the Council at any time. - b If the Chairman of the Council does not or refuses to call an extraordinary meeting of the council within seven days of having been requested in writing to do so by two councillors, any two councillors may convene an extraordinary meeting of the council.
-The public notice giving the time, place and agenda for such a meeting must be signed by the two councillors. - c The chairman of a committee or sub-committee may convene an extraordinary meeting of the committee or sub-committee at any time. - d If the chairman of a committee or a sub-committee does not or refuses to call an extraordinary meeting within seven days of having been requested by to do so by two members of the committee or the sub-committee, any two members of the committee or the sub-committee may convene an extraordinary meeting of a committee.
+- a The Chairman of the Council may convene an extraordinary meeting of the Council at any time. - If the Chairman of the Council does not or refuses to call an extraordinary meeting of the council within seven days of having been requested in writing to do so by two councillors, any two councillors may convene an extraordinary meeting of the council.
+The public notice giving the time, place and agenda for such a meeting must be signed by the two councillors. - c The chairman of a committee or sub-committee may convene an extraordinary meeting of the committee or sub-committee at any time. - d If the chairman of a committee or a sub-committee does not or refuses to call an extraordinary meeting within seven days of having been requested by to do so by two members of the committee or the sub-committee, any two members of the committee or the sub-committee, any two members of the committee or the sub-committee.